ankostis/gnome-shell-quick-lang-switch/README.md

 ## Improvements

-A better solution would be to modify the [original `ui/status/keyboard.js` code](https://gitlab.gnome.org/GNOME/gnome-shell/-/blob/main/js/ui/status/keyboard.js#L407-410) to skip the switcher-popup based on some new boolen preference (e.g. settable from `Tweaks` ), as requested by [gnome-shell#2945](https://gitlab.gnome.org/GNOME/gnome-shell/-/issues/2945) issue.
+A better solution would be to modify the [original `ui/status/keyboard.js` code](https://gitlab.gnome.org/GNOME/gnome-shell/-/blob/main/js/ui/status/keyboard.js#L407-410) to skip the switcher-popup based on some new boolean preference (e.g. settable from `Tweaks` ), as requested by [gnome-shell#2945](https://gitlab.gnome.org/GNOME/gnome-shell/-/issues/2945) issue.

 If you want to [switch between **multiple layouts** immediately](https://askubuntu.com/questions/1406542/shortcuts-for-keyboard-layout-ubuntu-22-04/1428946#1428946),